Welcome back for another installment of our Miami Hurricanes Class Breakdown.

 With more talent needed, let’s look at the targets.

 The top target is now Ft.
 Lauderdale (FL) St. Thomas Aquinas 4-star DE Braylen Ingraham.
 Formerly at Ft.
 Lauderdale (FL) Dillard HS — the same school that produced current DT Jon Ford — Ingraham is a big player at 6’4” 270lbs and will grow into being a DT at the next level.
 With a very lithe frame, Ingraham could add weight, move inside, and be the next iteration of an RJ McIntosh-type DT for Miami.
 While Ingraham holds 25 offers, Miami is thought to be the far and away favorite to sign this talented defender.
 Ingraham is set to announce his commitment on October 23rd — his mother’s birthday — and all signs point to that announcement being a public commitment to Miami.
+Another bonus?
+Ingraham starts for Aquinas and plays next to Canes commit Muñoz on that line.
+But, it’s also worth noting that Ingraham took an Official Visit to Alabama this weekend (September 29th).
+Everybody knows the cache of Alabama in the world of recruiting, so just remember this visit to Tuscaloosa moving forward.

 Hunter is earning a reputation as a bit of a head-case with recruiting fans, due to his antics on social media.
 While that is a fan perspective, it could impact his recruitment down the lien, as has happened with other players.
 It’s rare you find